The worst place on Earth to be a mammal

 The Maori hunted the biggest birds to extinction and the vermin that arrived on European ships did a number on the rest.

-They aim to poison or trap every invasive critter on the island—hundreds of millions of rats and mice, weasels and stoats, possums and feral cats—and make the entire country predator-free by the year 2050.
+They aim to poison or trap every invasive critter on the island -- hundreds of millions of rats and mice, weasels and stoats, possums and feral cats -- and make the entire country predator-free by 2050.

 Each year, government helicopters fly across gorgeous landscapes, spreading tons of cereal bait or carrot chunks laced with 1080, a toxin so deadly, it's banned in many countries.
 The vast majority of Kiwi scientists and environmental groups defend the practice, while protesters are dismissed as fringe.